Gordon Strong

 Henry Gordon Strong (June 3, 1869 – February 24, 1954) was a Chicago businessman and founder of Gordon Strong and Company in 1927 which still operates today.

 Life

+Early life

-He was born in Burlington, Iowa to Henry Strong (1829-1911) and Mary Jane Halstead (1831-1904.
-He was married first to Roberta Margaret Hubbard (1876-1935) May 15, 1901 and second to Louise Ann Snyder (1875-1949) on October 8, 1914, both weddings taking place in Chicago.
+He was born in Burlington, Iowa to Henry Strong and Mary Jane Halstead.
 His father was a well known Chicago attorney and president of the Atchison, Topeka and Santa Fe Railway.
 His father served as a Colonel in the U. S. Army in the 124th Field Artillery in WWI and as a Lt.
 Colonel in the 108th Engineers in the Spanish American War.
-He and his second wife are buried in the Strong Mausoleum at Sugarloaf Mountain.

-Legacy
+In April 1890, Gordon and his parents, attended an Easter breakfast held by the United States Secretary of the Interior John Willock Noble.
+For the event, the 21-year old Gordon was paired with Helen Nicolay, the daughter of John George Nicolay.

+In November 1893, he returned to their family home in Washington DC for a short stay, while his family stayed in Chicago.

+He graduated with a Masters of Laws degree in June 1894.

+In 1895, Gordon became a competitive Polo player for a team in Chicago.

+On February 27, 1898, Gordon Strong was appointed Captain for the Battery A, Light Artillery company of the West Virginia National Guard.

+In 1899, Gordon Strong, along with Paolo Troubetzkoy and Count Cassini formed the Washington Fencing Club.